HarmlessEvil/advent-of-code-2024/README.md

 That's literally the first time when I implemented go1.23's iterators!
 And I like the result that I could separate iteration from business logic.

+### Day 7: Bridge Repair

+Trick to concatenate numbers using arithmetic operations is quite easy, but nevertheless is nice!

+And despite it being on the surface, I like how I engineered the code to accept operations.
+It helped me to avoid code duplication, and, to be fair to double-check implementation.
+Because initially I guessed argument order, but I had to be mindful about it after I extracted operations into separate functions.